dig-eg-gaz/hugo-site/content/how-to/digitization/regular-expression-instructions.md

 ## Cleaning XPath results

-1. Select all, copy, and paste results into atom text editor.
+1. Select all, copy, and paste results into your plain text editor.

-2. Open find and replace.
-Click the Regex option, then use this line to remove some of the results:
+2. First, let's remove the lines that start with "XPath location," "Start location," and "End location," because we won't need these results.
+Open find and replace.
+Click the Regex option, then use this regex to find the first of these results: `XPath location: .+\n`. *Note*: if you're using Windows, you may have to replace the `\n` (new line indicator) at the end of this string with `\r\n`, which is how Windows sometimes indicates new lines.

-Find `XPath location: .+\nStart location: .+\nEnd location: .+\n\nSystem ID: ` Replace with (leave empty).
+Once you've selected all of these "XPath location" lines, replace them with nothing (i.e., leave the replace box empty).
 Click Replace All.

+Now you can do the same for `Start location: .+\n` and `End location: .+\n`

-3. Remove the file location that precedes the issue date:
-Find `/Users/whanley/GitHub/DEG-content/` (this will be different on your computer--just select everything that comes before the date filename)
+3. Remove the file location that precedes the issue date.
+Find `System ID: /Users/whanley/GitHub/DEG-content/` (this will be different on your computer--just select everything that comes before the date filename).
+(You may need to turn off Regex in order to find this string text.)
+Leave the replace box empty, then click Replace All.
-Replace with (leave empty).
-Click Replace All.

-4. Find `.xml\nDescription: `, Replace with `\t`.
+4. Now we replace what comes between the date and the results.
+Turn Regex back on, then find `.xml\nDescription: ` (or `.xml\r\nDescription: ` if you are using Windows) and replace with `\t`.
 Replace All.

+5. If you have empty lines in your file, you can remove them by finding `\n\n` (or `\r\n\r\n`) and replacing it with `\n`.

-5. You'll have a bit of garbage left over at the beginning and end of the file.
+6. You might have a bit of garbage left over at the beginning and end of the file.
 Delete this.
 Now you will have a tab-separated, two-column table that you can paste into a spreadsheet.

-Recipe to clean `count` results, giving a single column response: `\n.+\nDescription: `

 ## Using regex in Microsoft word